storizzi/kilocode/apps/kilocode-docs/docs/features/tools/list-files.md

 2. **Path Resolution**: Resolves the relative path to an absolute path
 3. **Security Checks**: Prevents listing files in sensitive locations like root or home directories
 4. **Directory Scanning**:
     - For non-recursive mode: Lists only the top-level contents
     - For recursive mode: Traverses the directory structure level by level with a 10-second timeout
     - If timeout occurs, returns partial results collected up to that point
 5. **Result Filtering**:
     - In recursive mode, skips common large directories like `node_modules`, `.git`, etc.
     - Respects `.gitignore` rules when in recursive mode
-   - Handles `.kilocodeignore` patterns, either hiding files or marking them with a lock symbol
+    - Handles hierarchical `.kilocodeignore` patterns, either hiding files or marking them with a lock symbol
 6. **Formatting**:
     - Marks directories with a trailing slash (`/`)
     - Sorts results to show directories before their contents for logical hierarchy
     - Marks ignored files with a lock symbol (🔒) when `showKiloCodeIgnored` is enabled
+    - Applies hierarchical `.kilocodeignore` rules from multiple directory levels
     - Caps results at 200 files by default with a note about using subdirectories
     - Organizes results for readability

 ## File Listing Format